 This program provides a full week of immersion in the best of computer graphics and interactive techniques to high school students aged 16 or over who live in or near the city that hosts the annual SIGGRAPH conference.
-SIGGRAPH Pioneers mentor the students before, during, and after the conference.
+SIGGRAPH mentors meet with the students and provide on-site guidance before, during, and after the conference.
 In recent years, the program has been supported by the National Science Foundation, GRAND, the NVIDIA Foundation, and conference attendees.

 What a Student Receives

-Each selected tudent receives Full Conference registration and one-on-one mentoring by a SIGGRAPH Pioneer.
+Each selected student receives Full Conference registration and one-on-one mentoring from an experienced member of the SIGGRAPH community.

 How Students are Selected